RespiteSage/crgeojson/README.md

 ```

 Note that this library (like the GeoJSON specification) uses positions of the
 form [longitude, latitude(, optional altitude/elevation)].
-Additionally, the
+This is particularly
+important when not using named arguments to specify points and positions.
-`id` above is optional.
-Refer to the documentation of `Feature.new` for more
+Additionally, the `id` field above is optional.
+Refer to the documentation of
-information.
+`Feature.new` for more information.

 Now that we have our feature, we can serialize it to GeoJSON: